-Incubate the tube at 37 degree celcius in rock places Ethan angle of 45 degree to ensure that the specimen is in contact with full length of the slope.
+Incubate the tube at 37°c in a rack placed at an angle of 45°c to ensure that the specimen is in contact with full length of the slope.

 After one week placed the slope in an upright position and continue to incubate the culture for further 5 to 6 weeks, examine twice a week for growth.